walt-er/hooks-workshop-notes/README.md

 *"Don't think about Hooks in terms of classes.
 This is a whole new way of thinking about React" - James Long*

+### React basics

-### React createElement
+* React createElement
   * params: tag name, props, child
   * if  > 3 arguments, 3+ are converted to an array of children

-### Style object
+* Style object
   * camelcase ("borderWidth") is actually just the JS API for the style properties of a DOM node
   * without mapping, React is less magical
   * same goes for "className"

 ### useState
 * think about calling use state as a language feature, not a function call